National Guard (United States): 2000s

 Traditionally, most National Guard personnel serve "One weekend a month, two weeks a year", although personnel in highly operational or high demand units serve far more frequently.
 Typical examples are pilots, navigators and aircrewmen in active flying assignments, primarily in the Air National Guard, and to a lesser extent in the Army National Guard, and special operations airmen and soldiers in both.
 A significant number also serve in a full-time capacity in roles such as Active Guard and Reserve (AGR) or Air Reserve Technician or Army Reserve Technician (ART).

-The "One weekend a month, two weeks a year" slogan has lost most of its relevance since the Iraq War, when nearly 28% of total US forces in Iraq and Afghanistan at the end of 2007 consisted of mobilized personnel of the National Guard and other Reserve components.
+The "One weekend a month, two weeks a year" slogan has lost most of its relevance since the Iraq War, when nearly 28% of total U.S. forces in Iraq and Afghanistan at the end of 2007 consisted of mobilized personnel of the National Guard and other Reserve components.
 In July 2012, the Army's top general stated his intention to increase the annual drill requirement from two weeks per year to up to seven weeks per year.

-Prior to 2008, the functions of Agricultural Development Teams were within Provincial Reconstruction Teams of the US Government.
+Prior to 2008, the functions of Agricultural Development Teams were within Provincial Reconstruction Teams of the U.S. government.
 Today, ADTs consist of soldiers and airmen from the Army National Guard and the Air National Guard.
 Today, ADTs bring "an effective platform for enhanced dialogue, building confidence, sharing interests, and increasing cooperation amongst the disparate peoples and tribes of Afghanistan."
 These teams are not only affiliated with the military, they frequently work across agencies, for example with USAID and the Department of State.
 ADTs provide education and expertise on the ground, while also providing security and order that is traditionally affiliated with the military.
 These teams have been essential to the counterinsurgency efforts in Afghanistan as a public diplomacy tool to build relations with the local people in the tribes and provinces of the country.

 ADTs provide classroom instruction and teachings to Afghans about how to improve their farming practices during non-seasonal growing months, which allows the farmers to use skills in the winter to prepare for farming in the summer and fall.
 This enhances agricultural production and the Afghan economy as a whole.
-Agricultural education also improves lines of communication and builds trust between the people, the US government, and the Host Nation.
+Agricultural education also improves lines of communication and builds trust between the people, the U.S. government, and the Host Nation.
 Additionally, through word of mouth in the provinces ideas are spread that inform others about these farming techniques, that may not have had direct interaction with the ADTs.
-The National Guard ADTs also introduce their US civilian colleagues to the Afghan University personnel, which further strengthens relations and trust in the US efforts in Afghanistan.
+The National Guard ADTs also introduce their U.S. civilian colleagues to the Afghan University personnel, which further strengthens relations and trust in the U.S. efforts in Afghanistan.